anhnv134/Capstone_Project/README.md

+**Required packages to be installed:**
+1. For Algorithm 1 - 6: It is required to install pandas package
+from cmd run the code: pip install pandas
+2. For Algorithm 7 - 8: It is required to install joblib, xgboost package from cmd run the code: pip install pypi pip install joblib pip install xgboost
+3. For Algorithm 9: It is required to install hyperopt package from cmd run the code: pip install hyperopt

 **Algorithm 1: Data Preprocessing and Selection of Traded Instruments**

 **Goal:** Our goal here is to identify which NSE stocks, futures to apply the breakout strategy to.
 We will focus on instruments with sufficient 1)liquidity 2)volatility and 3)trendliness.